Alexmhack/advanced_bootstrap/README.md

 # Nav Links
 For the users to show our section on clicking the nav links we can set the href attribute of our anchor tags to the #id-name.
+Since our search form is of no use we can put social links in that place using the navbar-nav classes